Bodhidharma: Wall-gazing

-Tanlin, in the preface to Two Entrances and Four Practices, and Daoxuan, in the Further Biographies of Eminent Monks, mention a practice of Bodhidharma's termed "wall-gazing" (壁觀 bìguān).
+Tanlin, in the preface to Two Entrances and Four Practices, and Daoxuan, in the Further Biographies of Eminent Monks, mentions a practice of Bodhidharma's termed "wall-gazing" (壁觀 bìguān).
 Both Tanlin and Daoxuan associate this "wall-gazing" with "quieting [the] mind" (安心 (ānxīn)).

 In the Two Entrances and Four Practices, the term "wall-gazing" is given as follows:

 Daoxuan states, "the merits of Mahāyāna wall-gazing are the highest".
 These are the first mentions in the historical record of what may be a type of meditation being ascribed to Bodhidharma.
 Exactly what sort of practice Bodhidharma's "wall-gazing" was remains uncertain.
 Nearly all accounts have treated it either as an undefined variety of meditation, as Daoxuan and Dumoulin, or as a variety of seated meditation akin to the zazen (坐禪 (zuòchán)) that later became a defining characteristic of Chan.
 The latter interpretation is particularly common among those working from a Chan standpoint.

 There have also, however, been interpretations of "wall-gazing" as a non-meditative phenomenon.
+Jeffrey Broughton points out that where Bodhidharma's teachings appear in Tibetan translation among the Dunhuang manuscripts, the Chinese phrase "in a coagulated state abides in wall-examining" (ning chu pi-kuan) is replaced in Tibetan with "rejects discrimination and abides in brightness" (rtogs pa spangs te | lham mer gnas na).
+Broughton sees this as a curious divergence, as Tibetan translations of Chinese Chan texts are usually quite literal.
+He concludes that in early Tibet, "wall examining" did not refer to a literal practice of sitting cross-legged facing a wall.